angelariggs/goo/README.md

 This repo is a fork of Goo, the original [project](https://github.com/alexanderbanks/goo) that I contributed to.
 I wanted to expand the search options to include a Drupal-specific search, among others, so I've used Goo as a foundation for building this project on.

-Currently, Terminal-Search only searches Wikipedia and Stack Overflow.
-As the Drupal functionality is integrated, the README and manual will be updated.
+Currently, Terminal-Search searches Wikipedia, Stack Overflow, and Drupal.

 # Local Project Setup